theNewDynamic/thenewdynamic.org/_links/proteus-static-site-starter-kits.md

 source: Thoughtbot
 link: http://thoughtbot.github.io/proteus/
 tool:
-  - Jekyll
+  - jekyll
-  - Middleman
+  - middleman
-  - Gulp
+  - gulp
 ---
 Proteus is a collection of useful starter kits to help you launch your static site or prototype faster.
 They follow the thoughtbot styleguide and include thoughtbot front end tools